eCommerce Speed Optimisation Guide

 - Excessive third-party app reliance

-Therefore, addressing these underlying issues is essential to improving user experience, boosting search engine visibility, and increasing customer retention.
+Fixing these underlying issues is essential.
+It improves the user experience, boosts search visibility, and increases customer retention.

 Choosing the Right eCommerce Platform

-Not all website builders are created equal, especially when it comes to handling high-traffic online stores.
-Selecting a platform designed with eCommerce performance in mind is the first step towards a speed-optimised website.
+Not all website builders are equal.
+This matters most for high-traffic online stores.
+Choosing a platform built for eCommerce performance is the first step to a fast website.

-Platforms that cater specifically to eCommerce often come with features like built-in caching, automatic image optimisation, and scalable hosting.
-Among the well-regarded options are:
+Platforms made for eCommerce often include built-in caching, automatic image optimisation, and scalable hosting.
+Well-regarded options include:

 - Shopify